nataliakrik/nataliakrik/README.md

 <h3 align="center">I am a student in the department of informatics and telecommunications(NKUA)</h3>

-- 🔭 I’m currently working on an openGL project using C++
+- 🔭 I’m currently working on Hugging Face Dataset to process natural language (using pandas , skilit-learn)

-- 🌱 I’m currently learning <code> TypeScript </code>
+- 🌱 I’m currently using <code> Python, Typescript </code>

 <h3 align="left">Connect with me:</h3>